falcosecurity/falco-website/content/en/docs/rules/_index.md

   priority: WARNING
 ```

-Conditions allow us to check for many aspects of each supported event.
-To learn more, check out our more in-depth discussion about the [condition language](/docs/rules/conditions).
+Conditions allow you to check for many aspects of each supported event.
+To learn more, see the [condition language](/docs/rules/conditions).

 ## Macros